bmuschko/practical-go-modules/exercises/02-transitive-dependencies/solution/solution.md

 # Solution

-The initial [`go.mod`](../start/go.mod) file declare a dependency on `github.com/stretchr/testify` with version `v1.4.0`.
-Testify pull in various transitive dependencies.
+The initial [`go.mod`](../start/go.mod) file declares a dependency on `github.com/stretchr/testify` with version `v1.4.0`.
+Testify pulls in various transitive dependencies.

 The dependency graph looks as follows: